ckb-ecofund/offckb/README.md

-  clean                                             Clean the devnet data, need to stop running the chain first accounts                                          Print account list info list-hashes [CKB-Version]                         Use the CKB to list blockchain scripts hashes inject-config                                     Add offckb.config.ts to your workspace sync-config                                       Sync offckb.config.ts in your workspace deposit [options] [toAddress] [amountInShannon]   Deposit CKB tokens to address, only devnet and testnet transfer [options] [toAddress] [amountInShannon]  Transfer CKB tokens to address, only devnet and testnet balance [options] [toAddress]                     Check account balance, only devnet and testnet
+  clean                                             Clean the devnet data, need to stop running the chain first accounts                                          Print account list info list-hashes [CKB-Version]                         Use the CKB to list blockchain scripts hashes inject-config                                     Add offckb.config.ts to your frontend workspace sync-scripts                                      Sync scripts json file in your frontend workspace deposit [options] [toAddress] [amountInShannon]   Deposit CKB tokens to address, only devnet and testnet transfer [options] [toAddress] [amountInShannon]  Transfer CKB tokens to address, only devnet and testnet balance [options] [toAddress]                     Check account balance, only devnet and testnet